oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 One interesting aspect of the Gutenprint XML curves is that they are editable.
 For profile editors an approximation algorithm is needed.
-An edited profile can as been more easily written as CLUT but would probably loose precision during conversion from an matrix based one.
+An edited profile can be more easily written as CLUT but would probably loose precision during conversion from an matrix based one.